Are you looking for a detailed answer to How to Clean Toilet Seat Hinges? Here you find the simplest solution.

 Things you must have before you start cleaning:

-Similar, to any other task you require specific tools and equipment to get your job more easily and quickly.
+Similar, to any other task you require specific tools and equipment to get your job done more easily and quickly.
 Therefore, for your ease and convenience, we have stated several tools, safety measures, and gadgets that will provide two benefits including your safety and quick cleaning of toilet seat hinges.

 - A pair of gloves